sarl/sarl-jekyll-website/docs/official/reference/Event.md

 Events in SARL will carry data that is unmodifiable when an attribute is defined using the `val` keyword.

-<importantnote> The `val` keyword has the same semantics as the `final` modifier in
+> **_Important Note:_** The `val` keyword has the same semantics as the `final` modifier in
-the Java language.
+> the Java language.
 It means that an element defined with `val` can be initialized only once.
+It
-It also means that the element is read-only.
+> also means that the element is read-only.
-But if the element is a reference to an object, then the referenced object is not read-only (only the initial reference is).</importantnote>
+> But if the element is a reference to an object, then the referenced object
+> is not read-only (only the initial reference is).

 Because the `val` keyword defines a single-initialization variable, there should be a way to specify the initial value.